 Year buildings was constructed: 1798

-Constructed by: Unknown, although some believe Thomas Hooker.
+Constructed by: Unknown, although some believe Philip Hooker.

 Original purpose: Home for Abraham Ten Broeck, Revolutionary War General and Albany Mayor.